This article is for those of you with access to the real deal…raw, unpasteurized, un-homogenized straight from the cow – milk.

 I like to heat mine to 104 degrees and then shut it off.
 Then I let it rest for 10 minutes and stir it again.
 Stirring releases the whey.
 I stir mine until I am happy with the look and texture.

 In addition, mesophilic culture is still present at 104 degrees.
 I’m not sure if this matters, but I like the fact that I still have this additional culture present in my cheese.
 You can save a quart of the whey, containing the mesophilic culture, in the refrigerator and pour a pint into your milk for your next batch prior to setting it out to increase the cultures.
 This also helps speed up the process.

 At this point, those cubes will have the look of cottage cheese curds.
 The hotter the water the more solid or harder the curds become and the more whey is released.
 So it’s a matter of preference.
 Your final result is still considered a raw food (if you keep the temperature under 115 degrees).

 Now your curds will be floating in whey.
 Line a colander with cheese cloth for draining.
 I always catch the whey.
 So many uses!
 Mostly we use it in place of water in bread making and it makes the bread taste like sour-dough bread.
 I also feed it to my chickens and pigs.
 Don’t give it to your dog in large quantities though because it will give them diarrhea in the middle of the night.
 A few tablespoons in their dry kibble will be fine.
 You can also pour it on plants or trees to introduce probiotics to the soil among other good things.
 Use it to lacto-ferment vegetables.
 Full of protein and minerals.

-You can put it in a lot of dishes, even pastas like lasagne.
-I especially like to add a tablespoon of cream to some with cut up papaya for an amazing cool snack or breakfast.
+You can put it in a lot of dishes, even pastas like lasagna.
+I especially like to add cut up papaya, pineapple, or mango for an amazing cool snack or breakfast.
 I also use it to make cheesecake.
 Any way you use it, it is absolutely delicious.